-A Commercial Crime Fidelity Bond on the other hand – also known as a Dishonesty Bond – is designed to protect your business from any fraud or embezzlement committed by employees that directly handle money, may it be cashiers, bookkeepers, or other administrators entrusted with handling company finances.
+A Commercial Crime Fidelity Bond on the other hand (also known as a Dishonesty Bond) is designed to protect your business from any fraud or embezzlement committed by employees that directly handle money like cashiers, bookkeepers, or other administrators entrusted with handling company finances.

 Fidelity Bonds are considered as “blanket bonds,” we offer a wide range of coverages to protect you and your business from theft or fraud by employees.
 Typically, each insurance company has its criteria and policy for the coverage amounts.

 Some Fidelity Bonds may only cover certain employees as stated in the bonded agreement.
 There are various ways that higher amounts of coverage than originally quoted may be obtained.